ElanMedoff/personal-site/_posts/global-find-and-replace-in-vim.md

 ---
 title: "Global Find and Replace in Vim"
-abstract: "Stitching together the fzf, quickfix list, cdo, and custom lua functions for an awesome find and replace in Vim"
+abstract: "Stitching together the fzf, quickfix list, cdo, and a custom lua function for an awesome find and replace in Vim"
-lastUpdated: "August 28, 2022"
+lastUpdated: "September 7, 2022"
 slug: global-find-and-replace-in-vim
 tags:
   - software eng
   - vim
-priority: 0
 collection: null
 ---

 # Global Find and Replace in Vim

 Of all the VSCode features I've reimplemented in Vim, none have given me as much trouble as the global find and replace.
-In VSCode, the global find ui is built into the sidebar with options to include/exclude files, and search by whole word/case sensitive/insensitive.
-Once you've narrowed down your search a bit, you can replace all instances with the same ui.
-For large-scale renaming across multiple files, it's a lifesaver.
-Luckily, with a bit of a work and flexibility, we can get an analagous solution working in Vim.
+In VSCode, the global-search ui is built into the sidebar with options to include/exclude files, and search by whole word, case sensitive, case insensitive, and any combination of the three.
+Once you've narrowed down your search, you can easily replace all instances in the same ui.
+For renaming across multiple files, it's a lifesaver.
+Luckily, with a bit of a work, and a little flexibility, we can get an analagous solution working in Vim.

 ## tl;dr